-- Add the honey, water, tea bag and thyme into a saucepan over medium heat, stirring until honey has dissolved.
+Add the honey, water, tea bag and thyme into a saucepan over medium heat, stirring until honey has dissolved.
 Increase the heat and bring to a boil for a minute.
 Put the lid on the pot, and allow to cool (covered) until it's room temperature.

-- Meanwhile, puree the blueberries in a food processor until smooth.
+Meanwhile, purée the blueberries in a food processor until smooth.
 Press through a fine sieve into a bowl to discard the seeds.
-Make sure to press the puree hard with a wooden spoon to make sure you don't miss anything.
+Make sure to press the purée hard with a wooden spoon to make sure you don't miss anything.

-- Stir the blueberry puree into the honey syrup along with the Elderflower and lemon.
+Stir the blueberry purée into the honey syrup along with the Elderflower and lemon.

-- Add to a prepared ice cream maker and process according to manufacturer's directions.
+Add to a prepared ice cream maker and process according to manufacturer's directions.
 After about 20 minutes in the machine, gradually pour in the lightly beaten egg white.